Skip to main content

 name, age, scoreQuery all fieldsdb.collection('students').where({name: 'Zhang San', age: 20, score: 85})

-💡 Principle of Prefix Matching
+💡 Prefix Matching Principle

-• name - can use the index
+• name - can leverage the index

-Key Features of Composite Indexes
+Key Features of Composite Indexes:

 🔄 1.
 Importance of Field Order